Debt is Like Cholesterol . . . There’s Good and There’s Bad Everyone has debt. In fact, U.S. households were...

 The basic idea behind the labels is that good debt is something that could grow in value, like a house, or something that can help you earn more money, like a degree.

-Bad debt is generally applied to items that have little inherent value or that lose their value (FYI: cars lose their value the second they are driven off the lot).
+Bad debt is generally applied to items that have little inherent value or that lose their value, like a new car.
 Yet this same “bad-debt” car can be considered good debt if it’s essential to getting you to and from the job that lets you earn a salary-enhanced degree.

 This good/bad concept is why credit card debt can feel unsavory – credit cards are usually used to buy things that won’t increase in value or help you earn more money.